PC-Toolbox/PC-Toolbox/README.md

 # PC Toolbox

-# PC Toolbox has ended support indefinitely and will no longer recieve updates.
-2020 - 2021

 Features that can enhance computer experience.
 Make your computer run faster and make it easier to use.

 ## Features
 - Able to manage and cancel shutdowns
-- Able to check for a connection and how well the connection is
+- Able to check for a connection
 - Quickly run shortcuts
 - Rich Presence Integration with Discord
-- Application updates automatically
-- Built in Windows 10 debloater (WIP)

 ## Installation
 Go to the [Releases Tab](https://github.com/byronbytes/PC-Toolbox/releases) and download the latest version.